002A/ixora.io/itp/animation/the-halls-of-itp.rst

 Even my recordings from the halls of ITP were not all trackable.
 Most of them were, if I was walking straight.
 Going around turns seemed to stress the tracking algorithm.
 You'll notice the end of my video has a turn as I head to the elevators.
 I split that section up into smaller segments and did my modifications on each individually.

 The footage I used was recorded at ITP on a Friday morning at 9 AM when nobody was here.
-It is eerily quiet then.
+It is eerily quiet at that time.
 When you walk around the only thing you hear is the floor creaking.
 Moving people can trip up the camera tracking algorithm and also complicate my attempt to add my JPG frames.
 A moving person cannot pass through a place where a JPG frame is without ruining the effect.
-Whatever is pictured in the JPG frame must always be farther away from the camera than the JPG frame.
+Whatever is pictured in the un-masked JPG frame must always be farther away from the camera than the JPG frame.
 This is important to preserve the illusion.

 I did the best I could to make the video interesting.
 It was hard to make the end result not seem like a gimmick.
 I put a lot of work into this and wasn't going to give up, but it often felt like I was throwing good time after bad.